haimengz/qdc-challenges-2025/INSTALL.md

 # QDC 2025 Challenge Installation Guide

 ## Step 0: Create your IBM Cloud account.
-If you haven't done so already, set up your IBM Cloud account by following the instructions [here](https://quantum.cloud.ibm.com/docs/en/guides/cloud-setup).
+[Create an IBM Quantum account](https://quantum.cloud.ibm.com/signin) if you haven't already. **Sign up using the *same email address* you registered with for this event.** Your account will be linked to a specific [instance](https://quantum.cloud.ibm.com/instances) for IBM Quantum services.

 ## Step 1: Clone repository.